 But this wasn't only limited to the book series

-That's right, the dark times in Thomas weren't only limited to the books (though these stories were also featured in the literary series).
-There was also the sad tale of Henry, a train who refused to come out of a tunnel in case his paint job was spoiled by the rain so he was bricked up in the tunnel!
+Yep, the dark times in Thomas weren't only limited to the books (though these stories were also featured in the literary series).
+In the TV series there was also the sad tale of Henry, a train who refused to come out of a tunnel in case his paint job was spoiled by the rain so he was bricked up in the tunnel!
 While it seems like the Fat Controllers plan was to leave poor Henry in the tunnel forever, he was given a second chance only when the Controller was desperate for a second train to help out when Gordon broke down.

 And if Henry's plight wasn't sad enough, then maybe you remember Smudger, a train who was a bit of a show-off and frequently came off the rails after riding roughly.